catherinearnett/catherinearnett.github.io/docs/food_classification/intro.md

 ## What is Food Classification?

-Food classification is the quest to create a concise taxonomy of foods.
+Food classification is the quest to create a concise taxonomy of foods that covers all the foods of the world.
+Ideally it will give us greater insights into the cross-cultural similarities of foods.
 A taxonomy is a classification, especially a hierarchical classification of things into different types or groups.
 In this case, the goal is to classify foods into categories.

+This task lies at the intersection of linguistics, philosophy, cookery, sociology, and many other disciplines.

-There are a variety of classifications of foods into three categories: soup, salad, sandwich (and sometimes meat).
+Various people have sought to classify foods into three (or four) categories: soup, salad, sandwich (and sometimes meat).

-We have many ways that we already classify foods, such as plant-based, raw, 'healthy', keto, dessert, savory, etc. One way that ingredients have historically been classified is according to the food pyramid.
+Outside of the task of Food Classification, there are many ways that we already classify foods, such as plant-based, raw, 'healthy', keto, dessert, savory, etc. One way that ingredients have historically been classified is according to the food pyramid.
 There are some notable controversial examples within the food pyramid, namely with the fruit-vegetable distinction.
 One of the most famous examples of this controversial distinction is the tomato.
 Is a tomato a fruit or a vegetable?

 Tomatoes are botanically fruits, but as the addage goes "Knowledge is knowing that a tomato is a fruit.
 Wisdom is knowing not to put it in a fruit salad." [[Video](https://www.youtube.com/watch?v=kpLd-Vi8qZA)] .
 While *technically* tomatoes are a fruit, culinarily we do not consider them to be fruits.